RubyAquaMarine/aquastrade-fe/docs/dev/react_.md

 ## useState : to rerender ui

-if these values change, then re-render
+if these values change in ui, then re-render

 - useful for